syncthing/syncthing-android/CONTRIBUTING.md

 Please file bugs in the [Github Issue Tracker](https://github.com/Catfriend1/syncthing-android/issues).
-Bugs that are not specific to Syncthing-Android should be reported to the [upstream project](https://github.com/syncthing/syncthing/issues) instead.
+Bugs that are not specific to the Syncthing-Fork wrapper should be reported to the [upstream project](https://github.com/syncthing/syncthing/issues) instead.
 Include at least the following in your issue report: